maxtaylorr/SoftwareEngineeringFinal/README.md

 # SoftwareEngineeringFinal
 The final project for software engineering 4320.

+# Project Members
+Kolbe Weathington
+Max Taylor
+Sam Burnett

 # Completion Date:
 May 4th, 2018

 # Description:
 We are developing an iOS app that serves the purpose of displaying bars in the Columbia, MO area.
 It will display contact information, location, and their respective deals/cover fees.
 There will also be a GPS map that will give you directions from your current location and allow you change destinations between bars.
-Users can check in to the bars they are at, which will give them the option of boosting the Lit Meter or decreasing it.
-This will give other users in the area an idea if the bar is busy or a desolate wasteland.
-The bars will be able to be filtered in order of distance or by their lit meters.
-This will give users the best idea of where to go for the night depending on the vibe they are looking for.
+The app will tell the user popular bars in the area and the deals, phone number, and other information about said bar.

 # Platforms:
 * iOS devices